martell-n-tardy/Country-Club-SQL/README.md

 # Country-Club-SQL
-A case study using Juptyer Notebook and SQLite to tackle a series of business questions on a database containing information about a country club.
+A case study exploring an external MySQL database containing information about a country club where particular pieces of information and requests are retrieved and translated into SQL queries in order to tackle a series of business questions.
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: